vulhub/vulhub/struts2/s2-052/README.md

 </map>
 ```

 If the packet is executed, the file `/tmp/success` will be created in the docker container.
-We execute `docker-compose exec struts2 ls /tmp/`, and we can see `success`.
+We execute `docker compose exec struts2 ls /tmp/`, and we can see `success`.

 In addition, we can also download a jspx webshell: